 If you’re trying to vet for a disability lawyer on your own, ask these questions before choosing one:

-- What is your primary area of practice?
-Do you take on other types of cases, or just SSDI/SSI?
+What is your primary area of practice?
+Do you take on other types of cases, or just SSDI and SSI?
 If they specialize in disability law, that’s a good sign they’ll have some experience with cases like yours.

-- How do you reach out to/communicate with your clients?
+How do you reach out to and communicate with your clients?
 Do you email them, call them or text them?
 Having a lawyer that’s available, keeps you in the loop, and answers your questions is critical.
 Make sure you can reach out and get the insight you need from them.